wwalterr/dailly/README.md

 ## About

-The main goal of this application is privacy and simplicity.
+Privacy and simplicity.
 No trackers, no ADS and no databases.

 ## Stores